 Ability to raise the alarm

 If you are working alone including travelling alone in the community i.e. without a colleague in immediate earshot, your employer should carry out a risk assessment and ensure you have an effective means of raising the alarm should you get into difficulties.
 Please see the RCN’s personal safety guidance.

-If you are travelling to and from work in poor weather it is a good idea to let someone such as a friend of family member know you are leaving work or home, and what time you are going to be home or at work.
-Check in with them again when you arrive home or at work to let them know you have arrived safely.
+If you are travelling to and from work in poor weather it is a good idea to let someone know what time you are starting your journey and when you are expected to arrive at your destination.
+Tell them when you have arrived to let them know you are safe.